Combos Browse all Suggest

 Whenever equipped creature deals combat damage to a player, you may draw two cards.
 If you do, discard a card.

-Equip (: Attach to target creature you control.
+Equip (: Attach this to target creature you control.
 Equip only as a sorcery.
-This card enters the battlefield unattached and stays in play if the creature leaves the battlefield.)
+This card enters the battlefield unattached and stays on the battlefield if the creature leaves the battlefield.)

 4 days ago

 This, I like this.
 First of all, I had no idea you could use Sekki like that. +1 from me

 Some suggestions for the two problems you want help with:

 Early game: One thing you could do is run a bunch of mana dorks.
 All the Llanowar Elves variants will help you ramp into Sekki faster, give you early creatures to equip Sword of the Animist and Mask of Memory onto, and will make green draw spells like Shamanic Revelation more useful if you haven't been able to make spirits off Sekki.

 Card Draw: Green has some fairly strong card draw options for a go tall strategy that you could still consider in Harmonize, Rishkar's Expertise, Momentous Fall, Runic Armasaur, Ohran Frostfang, Hunter's Insight, Soul's Majesty, and Hunter's Prowess.

 Mask of Memory- Digs twice as deep as a Sword of Fire and Ice, with added synergy with graveyard decks.
 Also great with any commander with evasion or double strike.
 My go to card draw equipment.
 Casualties of War- Expensive to cast, but feels so unbelievably back-breaking at times.

 3 weeks ago